miteecsman/PracticeIt-Grader/README.md

 [Youtube Video on How to use](https://youtu.be/lOSCqyhS1bc)
   - this is a little out of date as it uses screen scraping instead of the CSV file

+This process requires having instructor account access, and unfortunately they no longer allow those to college instructors